wkumari/draft-schwartz-dprive-name-signal/draft-schwartz-dprive-name-signal.md

 # Background

 {{!I-D.draft-schwartz-svcb-dns}} defines how to use SVCB records to describe the secure transport protocols supported by a DNS server.  {{?I-D.draft-ietf-dprive-unauth-to-authoritative}} describes the use of such records on the names of nameservers (the "NS name") to enable opportunistic encryption of recursive-to-authoritative DNS queries.
-Resolvers are permitted to fetch SVCB records asynchronously and cache them, resulting in "partial opportunistic encryption": even without an active adversary forcing a downgrade, some queries will sometimes be sent in cleartext.
+Resolvers are permitted to fetch SVCB records asynchronously and cache them, resulting in "partial opportunistic encryption": even without an active adversary forcing a downgrade, queries will sometimes be sent in cleartext.
 Participating authoritative nameservers and recursive resolvers would have to be modified to make use of these records.

 When the child zone is DNSSEC-signed, publishing a SVCB record of this kind is technically sufficient to enable authenticated encryption.
 However, in order to support reliable authentication, recursive resolvers would have to query for a SVCB record on every signed delegation, and wait for a response before issuing their intended query.
 We call this behavior a "synchronous binding check".